peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 The number 0 if both objects have the same value, or -1 if this object is less than the other value, or 1 if this object is greater.

+<a id="CompareToTotalMagnitude_PeterO_Numbers_EFloat_PeterO_Numbers_EContext"></a>
+### CompareToTotalMagnitude

+    public int CompareToTotalMagnitude(
+        PeterO.Numbers.EFloat other,
+        PeterO.Numbers.EContext ctx);

+Compares the values of this object and another object, imposing a total ordering on all possible values.
+In this method:

+ * For objects with the same value, the one with the higher exponent has a greater "absolute value".

+ * Negative zero is less than positive zero.

+ * Quiet NaN has a higher "absolute value" than signaling NaN.
+If both objects are quiet NaN or both are signaling NaN, the one with the higher diagnostic information has a greater "absolute value".

+ * NaN has a higher "absolute value" than infinity.

+ * Infinity has a higher "absolute value" than any finite number.

+ * Negative numbers are less than positive numbers.

+TODO: Edit this

+<b>Parameters:</b>

+ * <i>other</i>: An arbitrary-precision binary float to compare with this one.

+ * <i>ctx</i>: An arithmetic context.
+Flags will be set in this context only if `HasFlags ` and `IsSimplified
+      ` of the context are true and only if an operand needed to be rounded efore carrying out the operation.
+Can be null.

+<b>Return Value:</b>

+The number 0 if both objects have the same value, or -1 if this object is less than the other value, or 1 if this object is greater.
+Does not signal flags if either value is signaling NaN.

 <a id="CompareToWithContext_PeterO_Numbers_EFloat_PeterO_Numbers_EContext"></a>
 ### CompareToWithContext